superform-xyz/superform-core/README.md

 - Validation of the input data in `SuperformRouter.sol`.
 - Process swap transaction data if provided to allow SuperformRouter to move tokens from the user to the Superform and call `directDepositIntoVault` to move tokens from the Superform into the vault.
-- Store ERC-4626 shares in the Superform and mint the apppropriate amount of SuperPositions back to the user.
+- Store ERC-4626 shares in the Superform and mint the appropriate amount of SuperPositions back to the user.

 ### Cross-chain Deposit Flow